 Thus were born Sly & Co, that revisits the iconic pieces with high quality leather, and Ookpik (that stands for snowy owl, emblem of the Amerindians, in Inuktitut), that offers coats and other parkas at the crossroads between the open spaces and the urban fashion culture.

-A CREATIVE FOUNDER DRIVEN BY 38 YEARS OF PASSION
+Our Founder, Sylvain Roy : A CREATOR DRIVEN BY 38 YEARS OF PASSION

 Emblematic figure of Montréal, Sylvain is recognized for the quality and styles of his products!
 From his earliest years, he has known a dazzling success.

 Prestigious clients accumulate, and large groups have complete trust in him (Aldo, Simons, Ogilvy, etc.).
 With the two deployed brands (Ookpik and Sly & Co), the group is firmly rooted.
 Based in its Montréal 22,000 ft2 head office, the company has no less than 450 outlets in Canada, the United States and Korea.

 The brand draws on its Canadian heritage to unleash the very essence of the Inuit parka, absolute warmth.

 Meaning snowy owl in Inuktitut, Ookpik reinterprets the northern parka codes by drawing on the elegance and curve minimalism of the snowy owl.
 Ookpik creates a link between trend and technicity, with coats and jackets for all seasons, thought out and designed in Montréal.

 For 35 years, the Sly & Co brand has been offering collections of men and women’s jackets.
 From the perfecto to iconic pieces such as the bomber jacket, Sly & Co revisits the basics with leather of exceptional quality.